CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Experiments

 \subsection{Ablation Study}

 To evaluate the contribution of each component in our model, we conducted a series of ablation studies.
 These experiments assess the impact of removing or altering key modules on the model's performance.
 The visualization results of the ablation study are shown in Fig \ref{fig:vis}.
-To evaluate the effectiveness of image generation from different perspectives, for the synthesized images, in addition to aFID, we also compute Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \cite{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018perceptual}, Perceptual Loss (PL) \cite{johnson2016perceptual}, on unseen data, by comparing them separately with the identity image X$_{ID}$ and the facial palsy expression image X$_{Style}$.
 The quantitative results are shown in Tab. \ref{tab:metric}.

-\paragraph{Facial Landmarks} To investigate the role of facial landmark features in image generation, we remove the facial landmark condition from CCFExp.
-The model no longer learns landmark features, and in the fusion module, only identity features and expression features are used for information exchange through query key interactions and concatenation.
-During training, the model also stops using the landmark loss for weight updates.
-The results in Tab. \ref{tab:metric} show a significant increase in aFID, and the pixel-level comparison metrics for facial palsy expression also exhibit a clear decline.
-As seen in Fig. \ref{fig:vis}, the model is largely unable to correctly learn facial palsy expressions.
-This highlights the importance of facial landmark features in synthesizing detailed facial palsy expressions.
+\paragraph{Facial Landmarks} To investigate the role of facial landmark features in image generation, we remove the facial landmark condition from CFCPalsy.
+Without learning landmark features, the model relies solely on identity and expression features in the fusion module, using query-key interactions and concatenation for information exchange.
+Additionally, the landmark loss is excluded from weight updates during training.
+The results in Tab. \ref{tab:metric} show a significant increase in aFID, while pixel-level comparison metrics for facial palsy expressions also decline notably.
+As illustrated in Fig. \ref{fig:vis}, the model fails to accurately learn facial palsy expressions, underscoring the critical role of facial landmark features in synthesizing detailed facial palsy expressions.

 \paragraph{Cross-Fusion Module} Tab. \ref{tab:metric} compares the performance of the model with and without the cross-fusion module.
 It can be observed that directly concatenating multiple features and injecting them into the model leads to a sharp increase in aFID by 10.66, making it the component with the most significant impact on overall performance.
 Combined with other metrics, this shows that the cross-fusion module plays a crucial role in improving both identity preservation and facial palsy feature transfer.
 This feature fusion module effectively enhances the model's ability to learn from multiple features comprehensively.